pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_overview.md

-# Kotlin API & SDK Docs 11.0.0
+# Kotlin API & SDK Docs 12.0.0

 ##### Breaking changes in v9.0.0

-PubNub Kotlin SDK 9.0.0 unified the Kotlin and Java SDKs, introduced a new client instantiation, and changed async callbacks and emitted status events.
-These changes affect apps using versions < 9.0.0.
-See the Java/Kotlin SDK migration guide for details.
+PubNub Kotlin SDK v9.0.0 unified Kotlin and [Java](/docs/sdks/java) SDKs, introduced a new PubNub client instantiation pattern, and changed asynchronous callbacks and emitted [status events](/docs/sdks/kotlin/status-events).
+If upgrading from < 9.0.0, see the [Java/Kotlin SDK migration guide](/docs/general/resources/migration-guides/java-kotlin-sdk-migration-guide).

 This guide shows how to:
 - Set up a connection
 - Send messages
-- Receive messages in real-time
+- Receive messages in real time

 ## Overview